misterrodg/FacilityMapper/readme/FIND.md

 | `--iap`         | [IAP](./IAP.md)                 |
 | `--centerlines` | [CENTERLINES](./CENTERLINES.md) |

+To select them individually, specify them individually: `--airport {airport_id} --sid --star --iap`

-An additional `--select` switch is available when using `--centerlines`, which tries to find an appropriate IAP for the runway, and adds it to the manifest if found.
+An additional `--select` switch is available when using `--centerlines`, which uses the CIFP data to find an appropriate IAP for the runway (using the data found in the `ls_ident_1` field), and adds it to the manifest if found.
+Use this when centerlines with ILS fix crossbars are desired, or a runway uses an offset LOC.

 ```bash
 python3 find.py --airport {airport_id} {--optional switches}